-On May 12, 2021, ACIP made an interim recommendation for use of the Pfizer-BioNTech COVID-19 vaccine in adolescents aged 12-15 years for the prevention of COVID-19.
 The Pfizer-BioNTech COVID-19 vaccine had previously been authorized for use in persons aged 16 years and older.
+On May 12, 2021, ACIP made an interim recommendation for use of the Pfizer-BioNTech COVID-19 vaccine in adolescents aged 12-17 years for the prevention of COVID-19.
 Additionally, the Pfizer-BioNTech COVID-19 vaccine may now be co-administered with other childhood vaccines.
+ORR is currently monitoring ACIP COVID-19 vaccination recommendations, including potential updates to expand authorized use for minors ages 5-11 years.
+ORR will update COVID-19 vaccination guidance for the UC Program as new ACIP recommendations for pediatric populations are released.